DinoscapeProgramming/URL-Shortener-Package/README.md

 The token is not valid

 ### Other Errors
-Other errors are from the node internal packages fs and crypto (mostly fs when you enter a not existing file)
+Other errors are from the node internal packages fs and crypto (mostly fs when you enter a not existing file or the content in the file is not an object)